Insight

 Insights are key observations and findings that emerge during the discovery phase of product development.
 They distill valuable information from user feedback, helping teams understand pain points, preferences, and emerging trends.
 By analyzing and organizing these insights, you can identify meaningful patterns to prioritize product opportunities effectively.

 In Timebook, Insights are structured objects with a dedicated module for management.
-They act as the bridge between and , ensuring that valuable feedback is translated into actionable product strategies.
+They act as the bridge between Interviews and Opportunities, ensuring that valuable feedback is translated into actionable product strategies.
 Timebook creates an environment where you can link these objects with little effort to ensure a smooth flow from data gathering to product innovation.

 You can create Insights manually within the dedicated module, but Timebook also supports a more efficient, AI-powered approach.
 By analyzing transcripts attached to Interview objects, Timebook can automatically generate Insights, reducing manual effort and uncovering themes you might otherwise overlook.

-For more information on transcript handling and connecting Insights to Interviews, see
+For more information on transcript handling and connecting Insights to Interviews, see Managing Interview transcripts

 Managing Insights in a dedicated module